-Medicare will begin automatically for some beneficiaries, and others will have to apply.
+Medicare will begin automatically for some beneficiaries, and others must apply.
 We’ll cover the different situations so you understand which will apply to your situation.
 You can enroll in Medicare online, in person at your local Social Security office, or in some cases, over the phone.

 Retiring from Employment and applying for Social Security Benefits

 This is the most common situation.
 You’ve been employed with group coverage, are turning 65, and plan to retire.
 In this case, you‘ll apply online on the Social Security Administration website.
 You can apply for both Medicare and retirement benefits at the same time.
-If you are getting Medicare for the U.S. Railroad Retirement Board, you can apply online.
+You can apply online if you are getting Medicare for the U.S. Railroad Retirement Board.